Online Critical Thinking workshop offered in June

 About the University of Maine:

-The University of Maine, founded in Orono in 1865, is the state's land grant, sea grant and space grant university.
-It is located on Marsh Island in the homeland of the Penobscot Nation.
+The University of Maine, founded in Orono in 1865, is the state's land grant, sea grant and space grant university, with a regional campus at the University of Maine at Machias.
+UMaine is located on Marsh Island in the homeland of the Penobscot Nation.
+UMaine Machias is located in the homeland of the Passamaquoddy Nation.
 As Maine's flagship public university, UMaine has a statewide mission of teaching, research and economic development, and community service.
 UMaine is the state's only public research university and among the most comprehensive higher education institutions in the Northeast.
-It attracts students from all 50 states and more than 70 countries.
-UMaine currently enrolls 11,561 undergraduate and graduate students who have opportunities to participate in groundbreaking research with world-class scholars.
+It attracts students from all 50 states and 81 countries.
+UMaine currently enrolls 11,989 undergraduate and graduate students, and UMaine Machias enrolls 747 undergraduates.
+Our students have opportunities to participate in groundbreaking research with world-class scholars.
 UMaine offers more than 100 degree programs through which students can earn master's, doctoral or professional science master's degrees, as well as graduate certificates.
+UMaine Machias offers 18 degree programs.
 The university promotes environmental stewardship, with substantial efforts campuswide to conserve energy, recycle and adhere to green building standards in new construction.
-For more information about UMaine, visit umaine.edu.
+For more information about UMaine and UMaine Machias, visit umaine.edu and machias.edu.